stevenjmesser/visitmy.website/_posts/2026-07-30-the-ancient-farm.md

 This is a personal belief based on my experience and not a view of any contracting parties between me and NHS England, but the [virtual duopoly of GP IT systems](https://observablehq.com/@mikejamesthompson/map-of-gp-practices-in-england-by-gpit-supplier){:target="_blank"} is a problem, and the existing standards and frameworks don’t apply enough leverage to solve it.

 It’s a market-shaping problem.
 Switching costs are massive for GP surgeries, and barriers-to-entry are high for new market entrants.
 Despite what the Competition & Markets Authority say, existing mechanisms do not mean the market is competitive.

+_Edit: Prof Erika Denton recently wrote about how the [systems holding patients’ most sensitive data keep ending up with a small number of large suppliers](https://www.theguardian.com/society/2026/aug/03/the-best-way-to-protect-nhs-patients-data#:~:text=pattern.-,Systems%20holding%20patients’%20most%20sensitive%20data%20keep%20ending%20up%20with%20a%20small%20number%20of%20large%20suppliers), an interesting perspective from inside the NHS._

 But I’ll get off the soapbox: it’s not my game to play or the immediate focus.